cockpit-project/cockpit/HACKING.md

     sudo journalctl -f

-Much of Cockpit has more verbose internal debug logging that can be enabled when trying to track down a problem.
+Much of Cockpit has verbose internal debug logging that can be enabled when trying to track down a problem.
 To turn it on add a file to your system like
 this: